Gareth1995/startup-project/README.md

 # startup-project
-first project repository on github
+ This is the first project I have created on github.